| | |

 Book cover art by Wayne Douglas Barlowe.

-AUTHOR'S SITE
+AUTHOR'S SITE | View Large Cover

 With a great deal of patience I was able to work out that, while one of Earth’s many bureaucracies was pushing for the tariff negotiations to go through smoothly, the military wants them to fail because they’re still smarting over what went down 400 years previously.
 So obviously, it’s just so logical to dispose of a minor functionary as a pretext to a vengeful war that will hopefully win back the fifty systems that slipped from Earth’s imperial grasp when the secession took place.

 I suppose I’m making the whole thing sound terribly foolish, but mostly it’s just dull and often head-spinningly confusing.
 One problem, of course, is sorting out all of the different bureaucratic departments Whaler has to deal with, then figuring out who’s hiring all those ineffectual assassins and why.
 Modesitt stubbornly keeps readers at arm’s length for as long as he can.
 This aloofness inhibits reader involvement.
 Most of the characters have hyphenated last names; their similar sound adds to the obfuscation.
 (Just remember the one on Whaler’s side is Sylvia.)
 Modesitt races through plot points without sufficient setup or clarity.
 You just can’t tell what half these people are after.
-There’s one point at which Whaler thwarts an attempt to place a perfect physical double of himself in his place, but Modesitt, obscure as always, doesn’t make it clear what Whaler’s enemies hope to accomplish with such a ploy.
-In the end it seems as if the scene only exists to give Whaler a chance to provide proof of the trouble he’s in to his few allies.
+There’s one point at which Whaler thwarts an attempt to place a perfect physical double of himself in his place, but Modesitt, obtuse as ever, doesn’t make it clear what Whaler’s enemies hoped to accomplish with such a ploy.
+In the end it’s as if the scene only exists to give Whaler a chance to provide proof of the trouble he’s in to his few allies.

-Then there’s the tiny matter of Whaler’s not being that interesting a protagonist.
+Then there’s the tiny matter of Whaler’s not being the world's most exciting protagonist.
 We get no background on him, and we’re literally more than three-quarters of the way through the book before Modesitt provides any scenes of character interaction that contain human warmth.
-Tor’s cover copy chides, “Move over, Retief!”
-But Keith Laumer need not fear.
-Nor for that matter does Anderson’s Dominic Flandry.
-Cloak and dagger stuff is supposed to be tense and exciting, and not so labyrinthine you can’t find your way around at all — all of which rules this story out.
+Tor’s cover copy taunts, “Move over, Retief!”
+But Keith Laumer may rest untroubled in his grave.
+So too may Poul Anderson and Dominic Flandry.
+Cloak and dagger stuff is supposed to be tense and exciting, and not so baffling you can’t find your way around at all.
 When one character says to Whaler in the final chapter, “I don’t think any of us here really understood what was going on,” you just want to hug her.
-Hopefully, in volume two, Modesitt is a little more reader-friendly about letting us in on all the juicy secrets.
-Followed by The Ecolitan Operation.
+Or is this just Modesitt hanging a lampshade on his own arsed-up plotting?
+Ah well.
+Let us hope, in volume two, Modesitt is a little more generous about letting us in on all the juicy secrets.